How To Clean Hardwood Floors

 Cleaning Hardwood Floors

 Sand, grit and dirt are hardwood floor’s worst adversary.
 They act just like sandpaper each time you step on it, scratching the floor beneath your feet.

 The best advice for wood floor owners is: remember that when you are cleaning your hardwood floor, you are cleaning the finish – not the wood.

 With that in mind, is the cleaner you are going to use the appropriate one for the type of finish you have on your floor?
 Learning about your floor’s finish is essential to proper care.

 Maintaining your hardwood floors requires several things; Sweeping, vacuuming, dust mopping and stain removal – these are just the start.

 Maintaining your floors will require occasionally refinishing as well.
 Knowing about your floors will help you decide when and how to proceed with care and maintenance.

 Types of Wood Finish

-The all-important floor finish- One thing you need to find out before deciding on how to clean your wood floors is what type of finish your floors have.
+The all-important floor finish – this is the one thing you need to know before deciding on how best to clean the wood floors in your home – what type of finish your floors have.